-The Scheme of Delegation details the key roles of the Police and Crime Commissioner and those functions which he/she delegates to other officers.
-These are delegations to the Deputy Police and Crime Commissioner (Deputy PCC), the Chief Executive and the Chief Finance Officer of his/her office.
+The Scheme of Delegation details the key roles of the Police and Crime Commissioner (Commissioner)

+Police and Crime Commissioner (Deputy PCC), the Chief Executive and the Joint Chief Finance Officer of his/her office.
 It also sets out delegations by the Chief Executive to other officers who are given authority to carry out functions under the delegations within this scheme.

 The Scheme of Delegation provides a framework which makes sure the business is carried out efficiently, ensuring that decisions are not unnecessarily delayed.
-It forms part of the overall Scheme of Governance and should be read along with other documents such as Procurement Regulations and Financial Regulations.
+It forms part of the overall Scheme of Governance and should be read along with other documents such as Procurement Regulations and and the Joint Chief Finance Officer.
+This Scheme of Delegation aims to clarify those powers.
+The

+Financial Regulations.